Columbia, Kentucky

-Columbia is a home rule-class city just above Russell Creek in Adair County, Kentucky, in the United States.
-The population was 4,452 at the 2010 census.
+Columbia is a home rule-class city just above Russell Creek in Adair County, Kentucky, United States.
+The population was 4,845 at the 2020 census.
 Columbia is the seat of its county.

 History

 The area was settled c.
 1802 by Daniel Trabue.
 The post office was opened on April 1, 1806, by John Field, who also ran the local store.

-Camp Boyle, located north of the town square, was an important camp and muster site for the Union Army during the Civil War (1861-1865).
+Camp Boyle, located north of the town square, was an important camp and muster site for the Union Army during the Civil War (1861–1865).
 The 13th Kentucky Cavalry Regiment (Union) was organized in Columbia.